 Chinese medicine goes back over 3,000 years

-Chinese medicine uses tiny needles and herbs to help nurture the body back to health by helping resolve energy imbalances.
-(See history of Chinese medicine for more information).
+Chinese medicine uses tiny needles to access and activate qi (pronounced "chee" - most closely translated into Western thought as "vital energy"), which helps nurture the body back to health by helping resolve energy imbalances.

 Only sterile, disposable needles are used so there is no risk of infection.
 We use a needle once, then dispose of it.